Technical Architecture

 ALLOW

 ALLOW receives the intercepted request and evaluates it against your policy engine.
-P19 validates the agent's declared intent against what was actually observed — executed scope must equal approved scope.
+P19 validates the custom agent's declared intent against what was actually observed: executed scope must equal approved scope.
 P20 checks contextual validity: is this request consistent with the session, the user, the policy, and the moment?
 The Trust Core engine runs in milliseconds.

 ALLOW · Step-Up

-When policy confidence falls below threshold — high-risk action, novel intent, PII in scope — ALLOW triggers a Step-Up.
-A human reviewer receives a structured approval request showing the agent, the action, the data scope, and the full context.
+When policy confidence falls below threshold (high-risk action, novel intent, PII in scope), ALLOW triggers a Step-Up.
+A human reviewer receives a structured approval request showing the custom agent, the action, the data scope, and the full context.
 The request waits.
 The reviewer decides.
-The agent cannot self-approve.
+The custom agent cannot self-approve.

 ORCHESTRATE

-When an agent is acting on behalf of another agent or a human principal, ORCHESTRATE audits the full authority chain.
+When a custom agent is acting on behalf of another custom agent or a human principal, ORCHESTRATE audits the full authority chain.
 It checks that the action falls within the scope the delegating principal actually granted.
-If the action exceeds that scope — wrong environment, wrong data class, wrong capability — ORCHESTRATE blocks it and triggers a revocation cascade: the session is suspended and the delegator is notified immediately.
+If the action exceeds that scope (wrong environment, wrong data class, wrong capability), ORCHESTRATE blocks it and triggers a revocation cascade: the session is suspended and the delegator is notified immediately.

 RECORD

-Before the request is released or denied, RECORD writes a cryptographically signed receipt: the agent identity, the action, the policy outcome, the reviewer if any, the ORCHESTRATE delegation verdict, and the timestamp.
+Before the request is released or denied, RECORD writes a cryptographically signed receipt: the custom agent identity, the action, the policy outcome, the reviewer if any, the ORCHESTRATE delegation verdict, and the timestamp.
 Signed with Ed25519.
-Written before output is sent — not after.
+Written before output is sent, not after.
 This is not a log.
 This is a proof artifact that cannot be backfilled.

 Decision